Arthur Talmage Abernethy: Early life and education

 Abernethy was born October 10, 1872, in Rutherford College, North Carolina, a town named for the college of which his grandfather was founder and president.
-Born the fifth son to Rev. Robert Labon and Mary Ann Hayes Abernethy.
+Born the fifth son to Rev. Robert Laban and Mary Ann Hayes Abernethy.
 Arthur proved to be a precocious child, teaching himself telegraphy by the age of nine and passing the exams to get his A.B. degree from Rutherford at the age of 14.
 He was denied this degree, however, due to his age.
 He remained at Rutherford College becoming professor of Latin in 1887 (making him one of the youngest professors in the nation), teaching there for several years.
 Already a Latin and Greek scholar, he went on to receive his A.M. degree from Trinity College (now Duke University) in 1891 and his doctoral degree from Johns Hopkins University.

 Journalism and activism

 Abernethy soon turned his attention to journalism, becoming editor of The Telegrapher from 1895 to 1897 and a biographical writer for The Philadelphia Record from 1897 to 1899.
 He befriended Edgar Wilson Nye who was an adviser to him.
 He contributed columns to The Charlotte Observer as well as newspapers around the country including Milwaukee, Pittsburgh, New York and Philadelphia.
 Some of his work appeared in Collier's Weekly.

 He married several times, the last time to widow Edna Beatty Lachot of Pennsylvania.
 She had two children and Abernethy adopted her daughter Anna Mary.
 He met his wife while serving as business manager for the Philadelphia College of Commerce.

 Abernethy was active in politics and the Prohibition movement.
 He ran for United States House of Representatives in 1928 as an anti-Al Smith candidate, losing in the Democratic primary to incumbent Alfred L. Bulwinkle.

+A member of the Ku Klux Klan, Abernethy vowed in 1922 that a million American Klansmen were set to invade Canada to bring Matthew Bullock, a black North Carolinian whose brother had been lynched the prior year, back to the state.
+Bullock, who had been allowed to remain in Canada after entering the country illegally, went into hiding as a result of threats from Abernethy and other white supremacists.

 He was instrumental in helping establish a Carnegie library in Rutherford College, the first free public library in Burke County.

 In 1938, US President Franklin D. Roosevelt named him an "American Ambassador of Sunshine."
 That same year, Governor Clyde R. Hoey declared Abernethy to be an honorary citizen for life of Charlotte, Hickory, Asheville, and Valdese, North Carolina.